The Final Performance Of These Legendary Acts

 Nirvana

 The concert that ended up being Nirvana's last took place on March 1, 1994, in an airplane hangar in Munich, Germany.
 The set was dragged down by poor acoustics, technical problems, and Cobain's obvious trouble with his vocals.
-For the band's encore, they performed their hit "Heart-Shaped Box," and by that time, Cobain was barely able to sing at all; he was forced to drop his voice an octave just to hit the proper notes in the chorus.
+For the band's encore, it performed the hit "Heart-Shaped Box," and by that time, Cobain was barely able to sing at all — he was forced to drop his voice an octave just to hit the proper notes in the chorus.
 Finally ready to acknowledge his struggles, Cobain allowed the remaining dates on the tour to be canceled, and that final lackluster performance became the swan song of one of the greatest rock bands of all time.
 Cobain died just over a month later on April 5, 1994.

 Beastie Boys